mairasamary/blockpy-server/README.md

+HEY!
+You should check out the [Summer2019](https://github.com/blockpy-edu/blockpy-server/tree/Summer2019) branch.
+That's the best version available now.
+We'll merge it into master sometime next summer, once the semester ends.

 # Blockpy Server

 Flask-based server for managing the BlockPy LTI app.
 This is a fork of the main Kennel application for the Think.cs.vt.edu project.
 Kennel has a number of other components, but this app trims it down to just BlockPy (and the Maze game).
 It maintains the architectural components required (e.g., user registration, LTI).